gmjjatin/ClipboardAssignment/Ticket_Breakdown.md

 #### Time estimate - 30 mins
 #### Acceptance criteria
-- `FacilityToCustomIdMap` should be present in Agents table with default value null
+- `FacilityToCustomIdMap` should be present in Agents table with default value null.
 - Type of `FacilityToCustomIdMap` should be Object type to store key value pairs.